 tasklist /v /fi "imagename eq <process_name>"

-This command retrieves the detailed information of the process with the specified name.
+This command retrieves detailed information about the process using the specified name.
 By analyzing the output, you can identify whether the process is malicious.

 FSUTIL

 The FSUTIL command-line tool allows you to manage file systems and volumes on a Windows system.
-FSUTIL can be used to perform tasks such as creating and deleting file systems, compressing and decompressing files, and managing file permissions.
+It can perform tasks such as creating and deleting file systems, compressing and decompressing files, and managing file permissions.

 FSUTIL can be used to manage file permissions on a Windows system.
 To view the permissions of a file, you can use the following command: